Capenovus/Fallout76-Patcher/README.md

 # Usage
 1. Put `SeventySix.esm` in the same folder as the Patcher
+2. Ensure that the specified CRC Value in `fcrc32.bat` is up to date
-2. Run the Patcher and select your desired patches
+3. Run the Patcher and select your desired patches
-3. Copy the new `SeventySix.esm` file to `%localappdata%\Fallout76\associated_media\data\SeventySix.esm`
+4. Copy the new `SeventySix.esm` file to `%localappdata%\Fallout76\associated_media\data\SeventySix.esm`

 # Credits